VTUL-CDRS/PromptLibrary/README.md

 ## Restoring a dump

-To load the database from a dump
+To load the database from a dump on Windows
-On Windows

 0. Delete your current database if you have one
 1. Remake a new one with the name PromptLibrary
 2. Open Windows PowerShell